 Along with central heating radiators, the valves are an integral part of any central heating system.
-By having valves built in, the user can switch off one or more radiators any time.
+By having valves built in, the user can switch off one or more radiators at any time.
 This is particularly useful in warmer months when radiators are not in use and do not require water to heat them.
 This also allows essential maintenance to take place.
 Repairs can be carried out without the risk of water flying out of the pipes at the time of repair.

 Types of Valves

-Thermostatic Radiator Valves (TVR's)
+Thermostatic Radiator Valves (TRV's)

-Amongst the three types of valve above, the joint in each valve is generally either straight or angled.
+Amongst the three types of valves above, the joint in each valve is generally either straight or angled.
 The former is intended for systems where the boiler simply needs to distribute the heated water down standard pipework.
-However, an angled joint may be used where the boiler is, as the name suggests, at an angle, or where the pipework is designed in such a way that a straight horizontal line is not an option.
+However, an angled joint may be used where the boiler is, as the name suggests, at an angle or where the pipework is designed in such a way that a straight horizontal line is not an option.
 At QS Supplies, we supply both a straight or angled valve.

 Which Radiator Valve is Best?

-TRV's offer a good, 'middle of the road' thermostatic system in that the user can leave the house, even for prolonged periods, and not risk coming back to a home that is nauseatingly hot.
+TRVs offer a good 'middle of the road' thermostatic system in that the user can leave the house, even for prolonged periods, and not risk coming back to a home that is nauseatingly hot.
 The system will have taken into account the temperature and allowed the home or office to heat up in a less intrusive manner.
 However, these do represent a steep price increase over manual valves.